 How Long is an Average Hockey Game?
-(NHL, College & Recreation)
+Beyond the 60 Minutes of Game Play (NHL, College & Recreation)

-Have you ever wondered how long the average hockey game is?
+Have you ever wondered how long it actually takes to watch a full ice hockey game?

-However, we’ll not only tackle an NHL hockey game length in this piece but also how long you can expect a recreational game to last.
+In this guide, we’ll explore not just the NHL hockey game duration, but also how long you can expect college and recreational games to last.

 Table of Contents